 Unlike the more common winter-based SAD, where we may struggle with low energy, increased irritability and food cravings, Summer SAD can present an entirely different set of symptoms including avoidance of social situations, loss of appetite and trouble sleeping.

 Add to that the summertime worries many people have around body image, unpredictable schedules, oppressive heat and humidity, and the financial costs that come with social activities, and you can understand why Summer SAD can be so difficult for some.

 But through self-awareness and planning, there are many ways to help deal with Summer SAD.
 Here are several tips to better cope with those long days of summer.

-The summer days are long.
+Keep your sleep regular Summer days are long.
 This may spell out difficulty for your sleep patterns, but with some planning you can ensure that your snooze time isn’t deeply affected.
 You may want to consider hanging black curtains to block out the light, brewing herbal tea with relaxing properties such as chamomile, avoiding overstimulation before bed, and keeping your bedroom temperature cool and comfortable.

-Facebook and Instagram often feature staged and heavily curated images that don’t reflect reality.
+Limit your social media time Facebook and Instagram often feature staged and heavily curated images that don’t reflect reality.
 Ask yourself whether or not they are accurate and truthful portrayals of someone's lifestyle, and try to seriously limit time on social media rather than wish your life looked just as perfect – wouldn't you rather just focus on enjoying being in the moment instead of staging a shot to let other people know what you've been doing?

 Experiencing Seasonal Affective Disorder in the summer can be difficult and frustrating, especially when the expectations to socialize and soak up the sun are constant.
-With some self-awareness, planning, and self-care, you can work to reduce your symptoms, and find a healthy balance between making the most of the summer months and taking care of yourself.
+With some self-awareness, planning and self-care, you can work to reduce your symptoms, and find a healthy balance between making the most of the summer months and taking care of yourself.